 Scientists have found part of the brain that triggers out-of-body experiences

 Certain drugs can produce an out-of-body experience, so can a pulse of electricity if it's sent to the right place in the brain.
-NPR's Jon Hamilton reports on an area of the brain that seems to keep us attached to our physical selves most of the time.
+NPR's Jon Hamilton reports on a brain area that seems to keep us attached to our physical selves - well, most of the time.

 JON HAMILTON, BYLINE: A few years ago, Dr. Josef Parvizi got a visit from a patient with epilepsy.
 The man told Parvizi about some very strange symptoms.